top of page

 Jewish Genealogical Society of Tampa Bay’s Sharon Stern is one of this year’s recipients of the Jewish Federation of Florida’s Gulf Coast Women of Distinction Awards.

-The Sonia Miller Women of Distinction Awards returns after a five-year hiatus with a ceremony at 2 p.m. on May 4 at Temple B’nai Israel, 1685 S. Belcher Road in Clearwater.
-Keynote speaker will be Lizzy Savetsky, a Jewish influencer and pro-Israel activist.
+The Sonia Miller Women of Distinction Awards returned after a five-year hiatus with a ceremony on May 4.

 The Women of Distinction honorees “embody the values of compassion, leadership, and unwavering commitment to Jewish life,” a Federation release said.
 “These outstanding individuals have dedicated themselves to strengthening our community and making a meaningful impact in countless ways.”